-Having worked together as colleagues in eating disorder units in NHS and private hospitals, over time we have developed a collaborative way of working in outpatients that relies on excellent and regular communication.
+Having worked within multi-disciplinary teams in various eating disorder units, over time we have developed a collaborative way of working together in outpatients that relies on excellent and regular communication.
 We believe this makes us unique in outpatient private practice.
-Regular reviews are held with our patients to ensure all professionals involved in each patient's care are kept up-to-date and fully informed of their progress.
+We hold regular reviews with our patients to ensure all professionals involved in each patient's care are kept up-to-date and fully informed of their progress.

 Our joint way of working leads to a greater sense of containment for our patients and, together with our specialist skills and experience, provides a very good chance of achieving a successful outcome.

-Our model is based on the latest research but is also carefully considered and tailored to meet each individual's particular needs.
+Our model is based on the latest research and is carefully considered and tailored to meet each individual's particular needs.
 Although everyone we see has an eating disorder, their individual needs differ widely.

-We provide a fully comprehensive outpatient programme for our patients, carefully tailored for each individual.
+We provide a comprehensive outpatient programme for our patients, carefully tailored for each individual.

-We provide individual and group support for parents, families and carers, including practical advice for coping with meals and eating at home.
+As part of our service we provide support for parents, families and carers, including practical advice for coping with meals and eating at home.

 We carry out regular reviews with our patients.